Ellariel/r-reproducible-research-pa2/pa2_template.md

 ![](pa2_template_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

-Now, let's see on top-5 average values:
+Now, let's see on top-5 average values.
+There are the impact of top-5 weather events in USA from 1950-2011.

 ```r